embulk/embulk/README.md

 ### Build

 ```
+./gradlew cli  # creates pkg/embulk-VERSION.jar
-rake  # creates embulk-VERSION.jar
+./gradlew gem  # creates pkg/embulk-VERSION.gem
 ```

-You can see JaCoCo's test coverage report at ${project}/target/site/jacoco/index.html
+You can see JaCoCo's test coverage report at `${project}/build/reports/tests/index.html` You can see Findbug's report at `${project}/build/reports/findbug/main.html`  # FIXME coverage information is not included somehow

-To build by Gradle, run:
+You can use `classpath` task to use `./bin/embulk` for development:

 ```
-./gradlew build
+./gradlew classpath  # -x test: skip test
+./bin/embulk
 ```

-If you want to deploy artifacts on local maven repository like ~/.m2/repository/, run:
+To deploy artifacts to your local maven repository at ~/.m2/repository/:

 ```
 ./gradlew install
 ```

-If you want to compile the source code of embulk-core project only, run:
+To compile the source code of embulk-core project only:

 ```
 ./gradlew :embulk-core:compileJava
 ```

-The following command allows use to see the dependency tree of embulk-core project
+Task `dependencies` shows dependency tree of embulk-core project:

 ```
 ./gradlew :embulk-core:dependencies
 ```